-Karachi Floods.
+Karachi Floods

-Karachi Floods.
+Karachi Floods

 Karachi floods at the slightest of rains.
 Karachiites have historically tolerated this because flooding usually lasts for a few days with bearable aftereffects.
 However, in 2020, the rains were exceptionally heavy and lasted over a 10-day period.
 The city was devastated.
 Life came to a standstill, entire neighbourhoods were submerged, and roads started to look and feel like rivers.
 Conditions were so serious that even the courts had to intervene and order measures to prevent such flooding from happening again.
 But what is the cause for Karachi’s flooding?
 Different stakeholders have different points of view.